TwiDef/fishbot/README.md

-simple script for fishing in WoW WotLK
+simple script for fishing in WotLK